OpenEvalProject/evals/manuscripts/elife-62177/v1/manuscript.md

 Finally, we do not know the extent to which an interaction, as defined for each network, is capable of transmission which can depend on the pathogen’s transmission mode and the infectious dose required.
 Furthermore, the transmission probability is unlikely to be the same for all interactions within the group since, for example, the duration of contact is known to be important for disease spread (Stehlé et al., 2011b).
 We did not include explicitly the duration of each contact in our model as this information was only available in a fraction of the datasets (Barrat et al., 2014).
 There is therefore potential to improve the applicability of this model as more high resolution data becomes openly available.

 Our estimate of reproductive number derived from social fluidity provides a better predictor for the epidemic risk of a host population, going beyond predictors based on density or degree only.
-To illustrate this point, the social network of individuals at a conference (R0Est=1.60; conference_0, supplementary document) is predicted to be at higher risk compared to the social network at a school (R0Est=1.39; highschool_0), despite having a smaller size and lower connectivity (N=93 vs. N=312, and k¯=5.63 vs. k¯=6.78, respectively).
+To illustrate this point, the social network of individuals at a conference ($R_{0}^{Est}=1.60$; conference_0, supplementary document) is predicted to be at higher risk compared to the social network at a school ($R_{0}^{Est}=1.39$; highschool_0), despite having a smaller size and lower connectivity ($N=93$ vs. $N=312$, and $k¯=5.63$ vs. $k¯=6.78$, respectively).
 The discrepancy in the risk prediction comes from the lower frequency of repeated contacts between individuals in the conference, compared to the school.
 Interactions between infectious individuals and those they have previously infected are redundant in terms of transmission.
-This dynamic is nicely captured by the social fluidity, with ϕ=0.66 for the conference and ϕ=0.40 for the high school.
+This dynamic is nicely captured by the social fluidity, with $ϕ=0.66$ for the conference and $ϕ=0.40$ for the high school.

 Unlike previous work that explores the disease consequences of population mixing (Volz and Meyers, 2007; Reluga and Shim, 2014), our analysis allows us to investigate this relation across a range of social systems.
 We see, for example, how the relationship between mixing and disease risk scales with group size.
-For social systems that have high values of social fluidity, R0ϕ is highly sensitive to changes in N, whereas this sensitivity is not present at low values of ϕ.
+For social systems that have high values of social fluidity, $R_{0}^{ϕ}$ is highly sensitive to changes in $N$, whereas this sensitivity is not present at low values of $ϕ$.
 This corroborates past work on the scaling of transmission being associated to heterogeneity in contact (Begon et al., 2002; Ferrari et al., 2011).
 Going beyond previous work, our model captures in a coherent theoretical framework both density-dependence and frequency-dependence, and social fluidity is the measure to tune from one to the other in a continuous way.
 Since many empirical studies support a transmission function that is somewhere between these two modeling paradigms (Smith et al., 2009; Cross et al., 2013; Borremans et al., 2017; Hopkins et al., 2020), the modeling approaches applied in this paper can be carried forward to inform transmission relationships in future disease studies.

 ## Materials and methods

-## Python libraries
+### Python libraries

 Mean clustering coefficients were computed using the networkx Python library.
 To evaluate the hypergeometric function in (3) we used the hyp2f1 function from the scipy.special Python library.
 Numerical solutions to Equation (4) using the fsolve function from the scipy.optimize Python library.
 Adjusted mutual information was computed using adjusted mutual info score from the sklearn.metrics library.
 All scripts, data, and documentation used in this study are available through https://github.com/EwanColman/Social-Fluidity (Colman, 2021, copy archived at swh:1:rev:90b27e1b84ce4417633885cd260c89bbf1b07eac).

-## Data handling
+### Data handling

 Only freely available downloadable sources of data have been used for this study.
 Details of the experimentation and data collection, including how the interaction type is defined, can be found through their respective publications.
 Here, we note some additional processes we have applied for our study.